 Day 11.
 Khao Nor Chu Chi (KNC) and Krabi mangroves

 Sadly, Gurney’s Pitta is no longer seen at Khao Nor Chu Chi (also known as Khao Pra – Bang Kram Wildlife Sanctuary), but the area is still well worth visiting, as it is the only remaining lowland forest in southern Thailand and home to a profusion of megas.
-During our stay here we will search for flamboyancy in the form of Orange-breasted and Scarlet-rumped Trogon, Red-crowned Barbet, Chestnut-bellied and Raffles’s Malkoha, Crested Jay, Hooded, Blue-winged, and Banded Pittas, and Rufous-collared and Oriental Dwarf Kingfishers.
+During our stay here we will search for flamboyancy in the form of Orange-breasted and Scarlet-rumped Trogon, Red-crowned Barbet, Chestnut-bellied and Raffles’s Malkoha, Crested Jay (Shrikejay), Hooded, Blue-winged, and Banded Pittas, and Rufous-collared and Oriental Dwarf Kingfishers.
 Less gaudy but as impressive are many species of cryptically marked Babblers including Rufous-crowned, Puff-throated, Black-capped, Scaly-crowned, and Spot-necked.
 Buff-rumped Woodpecker is exquisite in the subtlety of its markings.
 Globally there are only two species of Philentoma – Maroon-breastedand Rufous-winged – and both occur here at KNC.
 Black-naped Monarch is common, as is the aureate white form of the Asian Paradise Flycatcher.
 KNC is also one of the very few places where the enigmatically elusive Giant Pitta has been sighted.

 Our after-dinner outing at KNC will be in search of Great-eared and Large-tailed Nightjars as well as Oriental Bay Owl and Gould’s Frogmouth.